Salomon MTN Pure

 - Snow builds up easily on the heel piece, although this is a common issue with most tech bindings.

-The MTN is a true all-rounder—great on both the uphill and downhill with solid durability and ease of use.
-Among its closest competitors, G3’s Ion 12 has made some notable recent improvements, including an auto-rotation lock on the heel, simplified step-in, and beefed-up brake spring.
-At 2 pounds 9.3 ounces, it’s not as much of a feathery float up the skin track as the MTN, but is still relatively lightweight for the amount of power and stability it provides on the descent.
-And its adjustable DIN settings instills more confidence for aggressive riders (for more information, see our in-depth G3 Ion review).
-But if you value the weight savings, the MTN is the better option.
+The MTN Pure is a true ultralight all-rounder—great on both the uphill and downhill with solid durability and ease of use.
+Among popular competitors, G3’s latest Ion 12 is a strong option, featuring an auto-rotation lock on the heel, simplified step-in, and beefed-up brake spring.
+At 2 pounds 9.2 ounces, it’s not as much of a feathery float up the skin track as the MTN, but it’s still relatively lightweight for the amount of power and stability it provides on the descent.
+And its adjustable DIN settings instill more confidence for aggressive riders (for more information, see our in-depth G3 Ion review).
+But if you value the weight savings, the MTN is the better choice.

-For the even harder-charging types, the Marker Kingpin 13 excels on the descent, especially when it comes to freeride performance.
-But all that power comes at a cost: 3 pounds 6 ounces, to be exact, which is mostly due to the spring-loaded heel versus the traditional two-pin tech heel connection in the MTN.
+For hard-charging skiers, the Marker Kingpin 13 excels on the descent, especially when it comes to freeride performance.
+But all that power comes at a cost: 3 pounds 0.7 ounces, to be exact, which is mostly due to the spring-loaded heel versus the traditional two-pin tech heel connection in the MTN Pure.
 That said, this full alpine heel helps transfer power like a burly downhill binding, making the Kingpin 13 a clear winner on any fast descent.
 Those that take long backcountry treks or want to trim ounces will prefer the MTN for its sub-2-pound weight, but for solid feel and proven performance, the Kingpin is hard to beat.

 Fusing the ease of touring with the safety and confidence you get with an alpine binding is Salomon's innovative S/Lab Shift MNC.
-The new Shift’s toe piece has two modes: tech mode with pins for uphill, and ski mode which functions like a standard alpine binding.
-This newfound versatility is a breakthrough of sorts in the market, as the Salomon tours like a pin binding but allows you to ski as hard as you want on piste.
+The Shift’s toe piece is the highlight of the design and features two modes: a tech setting with pins for uphill travel and ski mode which functions like a standard alpine binding.
+This impressive versatility is a breakthrough of sorts in the market, as the Salomon tours like a pin binding but allows you to ski as hard as you want on-piste.
 Downsides?
-At 3 pounds 13 ounces, with climbing aids at only two and 10 degrees, the Shift won’t be hauled up the skin track as easily as the MTN.
-But the Shift's added safety, utility, and innovation makes it our favorite backcountry binding currently on the market.
+At 3 pounds 14.4 ounces and with climbing aids at only two and 10 degrees, the Shift won’t be hauled up the skin track as easily as the MTN.
+But the Shift's added safety, utility, and innovation make it our favorite hybrid resort/backcountry design currently on the market.